ankita-sharma-79119/Habit_Tracker/README.md

 - Mark habits completed
 - Create new habits

-# To Do
-- Delete habits
-- User Login
-- Update habits
-- Mark habits as not completed

 # Usage
 Here's how you can use the Project:
 1. Install pyenv-win